antoinemartin/antoinemartin.github.com/content/posts/using-eclipse-templates-to-ease-android-logging.md

             Log.v(LOG_TAG, "onStart() ");
 ```

-Wich may be just enough.
+Which may be just enough.

 On this model, you can create `ali`, `ald`, `ale` templates for the different
 debug levels, or if you want to use `String.format()` templates like :